Published: January 1, 2022

 Large corporations aren’t the only ones at risk of a data breach.
 In fact, hackers are more likely to focus on smaller victims.
-Small business cyber attack statistics show that 58% of these businesses become data breach victims last year.
+The small business cyber attack statistics show that 28% of these businesses became data breach victims last year.
 After all, small businesses use at least one digital technology.
 It will be wise to find one that will help them mitigate data breach risks.

-24. 38% of the global malware-based data breaches are caused by ransomware.
+24. As much as 27% of the global malware-based data breaches were caused by ransomware in 2020.

 Ransomware has become one of the main tools in a cyber criminal’s arsenal.
-With 38% of all malware data breaches being caused by ransomware, more attention should be dedicated to it.
+With 27% of all malware data breaches being caused by ransomware last year, organizations must dedicate more attention to it.

 Emails that contain suspicious links and/or attachments should be ignored and reported.
 This especially applies to emails claiming you’ve won an award or are about to obtain an insane amount of money by just clicking on a link.
 That guy claiming to be a Nigerian prince definitely won’t make you rich.